zachseifts/whatidid/README.md

 ### Updating your status

-    $ wid-update "This is my status"
+    $ wid update "This is my status"

 ### Viewing your statuses

-    $ wid-update-show
+    $ wid update-show
     2012/11/12/10:27:44 This is my status
     2012/11/12/11:12:38 Did something